psrenergy-docs/ncp-release-notes/docs/home.md

 * Included a PSRIO script that standardizes the horizon of all output reports for sub-hourly runs.
 * The joint reserve assignment of hydro plants / units, thermal plants and batteries are now constrained by the maximum ramp- up / down rates.
 * The revenue maximization criterion is permanently inactive for cases involving network representation.
 Please switch to the cost minimization criterion and employ elastic supply modeling instead.
+* Included the definition of power grid (net head x turbined outflow x power) for hydro units.
+* Included the definition of generic exclusion constraints.
+* Included the sub-hourly definition of fuel prices.
+* Added the possibility to select hydro unit variables in the generic constraints.
+* Reformulated the hydraulic pumping unit representation.
+* Added the possibility to define levels of energy bids / prices for renewable sources.
+* Added the possibility to define levels of energy loading bids / prices for batteries.
+* Added the possibility to define names of target generation constraints.
+* Added the possibility to define fuel price scenarios (hourly / sub-hourly) for stochastic executions.
+* Added the possibility to define sub-hourly inflow scenarios for stochastic executions.
 * New output results file:
   * Battery net generation marginal cost
+  * Hydro unit nominal power

 ## Corrections